arouyan/lakeFS/docs/setup/hooks.md

 {% include toc.html %}

-Like other version control systems, lakeFS allows the configuration of `Actions` to trigger when predefined events occur.
+Like other version control systems, lakeFS allows you to configure `Actions` to trigger when predefined events occur.

 Supported Events: